ghodulik95/chromebook-nautilus-desktop/README.md

 [⬆️ Back to top](#top)
 [🔗 Back to TOC](#toc)

-While Linux can run very well on the Samsung Chromebook Plus v2, there are significant hardware limitations to note:
+While Linux can run very well on the Samsung Chromebook Plus v2 Nautilus, there are significant hardware limitations to note:

 1. **Speakers do not work**
 2. **Microphone does not work**
-3. **AUX input does not work**
+3. **AUX headphone jack does not work**
 4. **Tablet-facing camera does not work** (though the regular “webcam” camera does)

 If you rely on internal audio or a built-in mic, this may be a dealbreaker.